Ali-Bh-yahya/Ali-Bh-yahya/README.md

-# Hi there, I'm Ali Yahya 👋
+# Hello, I'm Ali Yahya 👋

-I'm a passionate **Full-Stack Developer** from **Jenin, Palestine** with a lifelong love for coding and problem-solving.
-A proud graduate of [Axsos Academy](https://axosacademy.com), I build efficient, scalable, and user-friendly applications that combine creativity with functionality.
+I am a dedicated **Full-Stack Developer** based in **Jenin, Palestine** with a passion for crafting innovative digital solutions.
+A proud graduate of [Axsos Academy](https://learn.axsos.academy/pages/landing-page), I have been immersed in the world of coding from an early age.
+I specialize in developing efficient, scalable, and user-centric applications that merge creativity with cutting-edge technology.

 ---

 ## 🚀 About Me

-- 🔭 I’m currently working on full-stack web applications that solve real-world problems.
+- **Current Focus:** Building full-stack web applications to solve real-world challenges.
-- 🌱 I’m continually learning new technologies and best practices to stay ahead in the fast-paced tech world.
+- **Continuous Learning:** Actively exploring emerging technologies and industry best practices.
-- 🎯 My goal is to create software that not only works well but also provides an outstanding user experience.
+- **Objective:** Delivering high-performance software with an exceptional user experience.

 ---

-## 🛠️ Tech Stack
+## 🛠️ Professional Tech Stack

 ### Front-End Development
 <div>